Site icon The Rural Think Tank

 How churches can respond wisely

 Churches do not need to chase every trend or become performative online.
 But they do need to reckon with the fact that local ministry now intersects with digital formation.
+Pew Research found that 45% of teens say they spend too much time on social media, up from 36% in 2022.
+The formation is happening whether churches engage with it or not.

 A wise response may include: